 Shepherds Hill is located just south of King Edward Park (off The Terrace in Newcastle).
 Shepherds Hill is an exposed headland with wonderful views along the coastline.
 During World War Two, Shepherds Hill was home to gun emplacements, pits, a 100 metre-long tunnel and observation posts.
 The gun was designed to be a discrete, hard-to-spot weapon which would contract downwards, below its parapet to be reloaded.
 Shepherds Hill also housed a World War Two radar station.
 Shepherds Hill is named after a survey report that called it ‘Sheep Pasture Hill’ after its resemblance to English countryside.
 Hang-gliding is also very common from the hilltop.

-After another 90 m turn left.
+After another 90 m (from the York Drive) turn left (a footpath).

 After another 120 m continue straight.